xpepper/poker-hands-kata/README.md

 * What would happen if we try to write unit tests for `PlayerParser` and the other two parsers?
     * What feedback would we get from those tests?

-* [R] `GameResultFormatter` has too many responsibilities (format the player name, format the rank and combine them together)
-    - This is making tests dependent each other (e.g. if we change the formatting of the high card we have two tests that fail)

 * [F] Evaluate a straight with the [`high rules`](https://www.briggsoft.com/docs/pmavens/PMHoldem.htm):
     - an ace can rank either high (as in A K Q J 10, an ace-high straight) or low (as in 5 4 3 2 A, a five-high straight)